 To give you a quick update on the Roop family…

 Julie lives on a dairy farm in Delevan, New York, with her husband, Eric, and her daughter, Bailey.
-She is the Chamber Services Director at Arcade Area Chamber of Commerce as well as the Ministry Coordinator at her church.
-Lauren and her husband, Jordan, live in Norman, Oklahoma, where Jordan attends law school and Lauren works in development for a non-profit Christian ministry.
-Jake is a 5th grade teacher and his wife, Sarah, works in the chaplain’s office at Wheaton College in Wheaton, Illinois.
+She is the pre-school director and Ministry Coordinator at her church.
+Lauren and her husband, Jordan, live in Tulsa, Oklahoma.
+Jordan is an attorney and Lauren works in development for a non-profit Christian ministry.
+Jake is a 5th grade teacher and his wife, Sarah, works in residence life at Wheaton College in Wheaton, Illinois.
 While life, love, and school have taken the Roop children all over the country, they still make special visits to work weekends at the patch and help with aspects of the business throughout the year.

 To share a bit of the farm’s history…

 Brookfield Farms has been in the Ramsburg and Roop families for over 100 years.
 The Roop children represent the sixth generation to be raised on the farm.
 Farmer Sam stays busy 12 months out of the year working full-time on the farm–planting and harvesting crops (corn, soybeans, wheat, and hay) and raising a small herd of beef cattle.
 (If you’d ever be interested in purchasing some of our grass-fed beef, let us know!)
 In addition to keeping the books for the farm and pumpkin patch, Mary Jane enjoys her full-time job as a loan officer for an agricultural lending company in Frederick, Maryland.